smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 |          1 | John      | Wilson   | 100000.00 |          3 | 85000.00 |
 |          2 | Sarah     | Shultz   |  90000.00 |          3 | 85000.00 |

 In SQL Server, even when performing a `CROSS JOIN` the derived table must be aliased.
-This statement will error if the table aliases is removed.
-For brevity I only show the top two records.
+This statement will error if the table alias is removed.
+For brevity, I only show the top two records.

 ```sql
 SELECT  TOP 2 *